sevagh/libmetro/doxygen/3_simple_odd_compound.md

-### Simple, odd, compound
+# Simple, odd, compound

 These examples are simple, so I don't cover exhaustive cases.
 E.g., going from 5/4 to 7/4 just means adding 2 more weakbeats.
-The metronome files used to generate the clips can be viewed [here](https://github.com/sevagh/libmetro/tree/master/sample_metronomes).
+The metronome files used to generate the clips can be viewed [here](https://github.com/sevagh/libmetro/tree/master/sample_metronomes1) and [here](https://github.com/sevagh/libmetro/tree/master/sample_metronomes2).

 Resources, tutorials: